Celebrating the 100th Birthday of Woody Guthrie – Woody played hundreds and here are some notables

-In 1942 Gibson introduced the Southern Jumbo which was essentially a J-45 with better trim.
-Trapezoid mother-of-pearl replaced the J-45’s dots on the fretboard.
+In 1942 Gibson also introduced the Southern Jumbo which was essentially a J-45 with better trim.
+Trapezoid mother-of-pearl replaced the J-45’s dots on the fret board.
 While on leave from the Merchant Marine in December 1943, Woody purchased his Gibson Southern Jumbo in New York City.

 When Woody and Cisco Houston showed up at the recording studio in 1944 for Stinson Records, they both had Gibson Southern Jumbos.
 These recording sessions produced by Moe Asch and Herbert Harris and form the largest body of Woody Guthrie recordings.

 In the 1944 picture with Cisco Houston (above), Woody is playing a Gibson guitar.
 The L-00 came with dots not parallelograms on the fret board.
 The Southern Jumbo guitar is what Woody called “my big Gibson”.

 Gibson Guitars say they worked with Woody’s son Arlo Guthrie to recreate the Woody Guthrie SJ and we will have to take them at their word.

 “The Woody Guthrie SJ acoustic guitar (is) a painstaking and faithful recreation of Woody’s beloved 1945 Southern Jumbo.
 The idea was conceived in 2002 when his son Arlo—a folk legend in his own right—visited the builders at Gibson Acoustic in Montana.
 That visit resulted in the eventual replication of his favorite guitar right down to an aged-like vintage replica finish.”
 (Gibson Guitar)